-- It is much simpler for both parties and may be cheaper for you (legal fees may be less than option 1)
+It is much simpler for both parties and the legal fees may be less than option 1.

-- If you're happy to accept the valuation carried out by our panel valuer, you'll only need to pay for one valuation (under option 1, you would need to pay for your own valuation and also for L&Q's independent valuation, to verify your valuer's findings)
+If you're happy to accept the valuation carried out by our panel valuer, you'll only need to pay for one valuation.
+Under option 1, you would need to pay for your own valuation as well as our independent valuation to verify your valuer's findings.

-For more information, please contact our customer service centre or visit the lease advice website for impartial advice and to use the lease extension calculator to obtain a guide price to extending your lease.
+You can also visit the Lease Advice website for impartial advice and use their lease extension calculator to get a guide price for extending your lease.